shujew/ds-630-pii-detector-project/README.md

 Note:

 - On Windows, reading `.doc` fails because antiword package is not available
-- On Windows, reading the `owner` and `group` metadata of a file is not available
 - **PLEASE** be sure to follow instructions in `SETUP` before running this project

 ### Command Line Interface